slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 output_position = float4(vertex.xy - vertex.z*light_position, 0, 1 - vertex.z)
 ```

-Now to draw a light, all you need to do is to pass the `light_position` to the shader and draw the shared shadow geometry!
+Now to draw the shadow mask for a light, all you need to do is to pass the `light_position` to the shader and draw the shared shadow geometry!

 To further simplify the CPU's work, you could use instancing to render the shadow quads.
 Pass the segment endpoints as instance data, and use it to move the vertexes of a instanced quad around.
 Though instancing very tiny meshes like this is generally not optimal for a GPU, it tends to be way faster than the extra copying the CPU needs to do.
 Static geometry can always just be cached and submitted once ahead of time.